jennyferconstanza/TeamProfileGenerator/README.md

 ```
 ## Installation Instructions
 In order to run this application the user needs to install the npm package.

+## Tests
+ Run `npx test` to run Jest, this will run tests on constructors.

 ## Link to Video Demo